-The Artist’s Table, which premiered at the inaugural Epcot International Festival of the Arts in 2017, returns for its third year in the 2019 edition, taking place January 18 – February 25, 2019.
-The Food Studio offers “roasted dishes inspired by German and Dutch Renaissance masterworks.”
+The Artist’s Table, which premiered at the inaugural EPCOT International Festival of the Arts in 2017, returns for its fourth year in the 2020 edition, taking place January 17 – February 24, 2020.
+This Food Studio offers “roasted dishes inspired by German and Dutch Renaissance masterworks.”

 - Artist Palette Jumbo Chocolate Chip Cookie – $5.50